Battle of Dien Bien Phu: US participation

 There were already suggestions at the time, notably from French author Jules Roy, that Admiral Radford had discussed with the French the possibility of using tactical nuclear weapons in support of the French garrison.
 Moreover, Dulles reportedly mentioned the possibility of lending atomic bombs to the French for use at Điện Biên Phủ in April, Dulles tried to put more pressure on the British, and asked Eden for British support for American air action to save Diên Biên Phu.
 Eden refused, which enraged Dulles; however, Eisenhower relented.
-The President felt that, along with the political risks, airstrikes alone would not decide the battle, and did not want to escalate U.S. involvement by using American pilots.
+The President felt that, along with the political risks, airstrikes alone would not decide the battle, and did not want to escalate US involvement by using American pilots.
 "Nobody is more opposed to intervention than I am".

 The United States did covertly participate in the battle.
-Following a request for help from Henri Navarre, Radford provided two squadrons of B-26 Invader bomber aircraft and crew personnel to support the French.
+Following a request for help from Navarre, Radford provided two squadrons of B-26 Invader bomber aircraft and crew personnel to support the French.
 However not the Pentagon but the CIA under the leadership of Secretary Dulles' brother Allen Dulles managed the operation.
-Following this, 37 American transport pilots flew 682 sorties over the course of the battle.
+Following this, 39 American transport pilots, officially employed by CAT, a CIA owned company, flew 682 sorties over the course of the battle.
 Earlier, in order to succeed the pre-Điện Biên Phủ Operation Castor of November 1953, General Chester McCarty made available twelve additional C-119 Flying Boxcars flown by French crews.

-Two of the American pilots, James McGovern Jr., and Wallace Buford, were killed in action during the siege of Điện Biên Phủ.
+Two of the American pilots, James B. McGovern Jr. and Wallace Buford, were killed in action during the siege of Điện Biên Phủ.
 On 25 February 2005, the seven still-living American pilots were awarded the French Legion of Honor by Jean-David Levitte, the French Ambassador to the United States.
-The role of CIA controlled airlines in Indo-China and their role at Dien Bien Phu was little known until they were published by Robbins after the end of the Vietnam War, and not officially acknowledged until the 21st century.
-A generation later the US historian Erik Kirsinger researched the case for more than a year.
+The role of CIA controlled airlines in Indochina and their role at Điện Biên Phủ was little known until they were published by Robbins after the end of the Vietnam War, and not officially acknowledged until the 21st century.
+A generation later the U.S. historian Erik Kirsinger researched the case for more than a year.

-Dulles, on hearing of the news of the fall of the garrison, was furious— placing heavy blame on Eden for his "inaction".
+Dulles, on hearing of the news of the fall of the garrison, was furious, placing heavy blame on Eden for his "inaction".
 Eden, however, doubted that intervention could have saved Diên Biên Phu, and felt "it might have far reaching consequences".
 Colonel William F. Long stated twelve years after the defeat:

-Dien Bien Phu or DBP has become an acronym or shorthand symbol for defeat of the West by the East, for the triumph of primitive....
+Dien Bien Phu—or DBP—has become an acronym or shorthand symbol for defeat of the West by the East, for the triumph of primitive new doctrines and techniques of peoples' war over the sophisticated principles and maxims of the heritage of Napoleon Bonaparte.
 Dien Bien Phu resulted in severe political consequences.